nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds the phone number `PHONE` to the person at the specified `INDEX`

 Examples:
-* `emergencyPhone 1 ep/91234567` to add the emergency number 91234567 to the 1st person in the list.
+* `ECNumber 1 ep/91234567` to add the emergency number 91234567 to the 1st person in the list.
-* `emergencyPhone 2 ep/` to delete the emergency number from the 2nd person in the list.
+* `ECNumber 2 ep/` to delete the emergency number from the 2nd person in the list.

 ### Clearing all entries : `clear`